 - It combines all above and generates C++ header and source files.

-After the additional code is generated, the compilation starts.
-Input for a compiler is as follows:
+After code generation, the compilation starts.
+Input for the compiler is as follows:

 - The generated files.